facebookarchive/hack-example-site/README.md

 If you're reading this README you probably already found the source code, but the source code lives [here](https://github.com/facebook/hack-example-site).

-After cloning the GitHub, run `./setup` to pull in the required external dependencies.

 ### Example setup for HHVM + Nginx on Ubuntu 13.10

 Nginx is a popular webserver and what I used when building this site.
 Here are instructions for how I set up my environment.